-The BIA provides for certain "preferred creditors" whose unsecured claims (or a portion thereof) are granted priority over other unsecured creditors of the bankrupt.
+The BIA provides for certain "preferred creditors" whose unsecured claims are granted priority over other unsecured creditors of the bankrupt.
 For example, municipal taxes and certain landlord arrears are preferred claims that are to be paid in full before unsecured creditors.
 Each class of preferred creditor will be paid to the amount of their entitlement before preferred creditors in the next class receive payment.